binary-com/daily-report/_posts/en/2017-02-21-Euro-Slips-Again.md

 ## Trade Idea

-The euro continues to face many headwinds and while the pound is no bed of roses, the EUR/ GBP could have further to fall.
+The euro continues to face many headwinds and while the pound is no bed of roses, the EUR/GBP could have further to fall.

 <img class="post-image" src="{{ site.url }}/images/2017-02-21_07-18-06.jpg" alt="{{ page.title }}">